srushti-vai/Olympics-Data-Analysis/README.md

 **Filtering subsets of your data with explanations.**
-- filter male vs female (weight amd height for various sports)
+- DONE: filter male vs female (weight amd height for various sports)
-- filter a df of only the winners (meaning the non NA medal rows) can further subset (using group by) into gold silver bronze to see if any country consistently places
+- DONE: filter a df of only the winners (meaning the non NA medal rows) can
-- filter team sports subset and individual sports subset
+    - further subset (using group by) into gold silver bronze to see if any country consistently places
-- filter people who have participated in both winter and summer olympics (its ok if the result is 0, thats what we want to see)
+- XXX: filter team sports subset and individual sports subset
 - filter countries who ONLY participate in summer or ONLY participate in winter, not both

 **Sorting your data with explanations.**
-- sorting by which sport a country is best at (by num of medals)
+- sort by number of medals per country
 - sorting by age of athletes (can be done with male, female, and total) to see oldest athletes (used in visualization)
 -